Police track down more than $200,000 in stolen Lego

 Police recovered 4,153 stolen Lego sets worth more than $200,000 after a monthslong investigation in Oregon, officials said Tuesday.

-Ammon Henrickson, the 47-year-old owner of a store called Brick Builders in Eugene, allegedly knowingly bought new, unopened sets of Lego that had been stolen from other stores, the Springfield Police Department said.
+Ammon Henrikson, the 47-year-old owner of a store called Brick Builders in Eugene, allegedly knowingly bought new, unopened sets of Lego that had been stolen from other stores, the Springfield Police Department said.

 Suspects would steal the sets, then bring them straight to Brick Builders in exchange for cash, police said.
 Brick Builders staff would buy the stolen sets "most often at a fraction of their actual retail value."